lucasvieira20/try-django/README.md

-# try-django
+# Project Name - Try-django Blog

-## I'm wrinting this project in Django with objective of study and improve my knowledge in python and Django
+I'm wrinting this project in Django with objective of study and improve my knowledge in python and Django